 Our most significant commodity and foreign currency exposures are related to lead and the euro.
 Historically, volatility of commodity costs and foreign currency exchange rates have caused large swings in our production costs.
-As the global economic climate changes, we anticipate that our commodity costs may continue to fluctuate as they have in the past several years.
+As the global economic climate changes, we anticipate that our commodity costs and foreign currency exposures may continue to fluctuate as they have in the past several years.
 Overall, on a consolidated basis, we have experienced stable trends more recently in our revenue and order rates and commodity cost changes have not been substantial.
+However, we have experienced lower revenues and increased costs due to movements in foreign currency exchange rates.